 The MHFA Canada program aims to improve mental health literacy, and provide the skills and knowledge to help people better manage potential or developing mental health problems in themselves, a family member, a friend or a colleague.

 Everyone.
-Anyone can benefit from MHFA.
-From psychological health and safety in the workplace to schools and community groups, MHFA has had a positive and long lasting impact on Canadians from coast to coast.
+Anyone can benefit from MHFA, and more than 200,000 Canadians have been trained already.
+From psychological health and safety in the workplace to schools and community groups to people in Northern Canada, MHFA has had a positive and long lasting impact on Canadians from coast to coast to coast.

 Examples of groups that have taken MHFA:

 MHFA is well suited to all workplaces seeking to reduce incidences of mental health problems and issues.